LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Introduction

+We also compare our approach to alternative ways we could use a fine-tuned model to make predictions, showing that the alternatives do not perform as well as FT-LABOR-LLM.
+One alternative approach involves using it to create data-driven low-dimensional embeddings of history (latent factors), and then using those embeddings as if they were observed covariates in a multinomial logistic regression where occupations are the alternatives.

 Overall, the success of FT-LABOR-LLM provides an example of how LLMs can be used as foundation models for an economic problem that was traditionally studied using categorical, discrete-choice prediction models.
-In addition to providing superior predictive performance, the LABOR-LLM approach has some advantages because the pre-training step does not have to be carried out by the individual researcher; rather open, general purpose LLMs can be used (or closed models can be used through paid API access, although with less control on the part of the analyst).
+In addition to providing superior predictive performance, the LABOR-LLM approach has some advantages because the pre-training step does not have to be carried out by the individual researcher; rather, open, general-purpose LLMs can be used (or closed models can be used through paid API access, although with less control on the part of the analyst).
+Since the data used for fine-tuning is textual and does not require a fixed format for either estimation or prediction, the approach allows the researcher to add in additional textual information for some or all observations in either the training set or the test set without changing any code.
+The approach handles missing data, unbalanced panels, irregular sampling intervals for individuals, and textual information about workers or their jobs, where the only required changes to the pipeline involve modifying the text included in the training or testing data.